chicio/chicio.github.io/_posts/2017-09-11-clean-code-meaningful-names.md

 *In this post I will talk about clean code and how important are the name you choose while you're developing software.*

 ---
 I always cared about the software I developed.
 I also always though that what makes a real professional software developer is how much he/she care about the software he/she is creating: the approch to the problem, the attention to details in code, the passion put into creating every single line of code, the focus on the mission to solve his/her customer problems with your software.
 When I started to work at [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") I discovered that I'm not the only one to think about software development in this way.
-In fact an entire new approch to software developement has been create by [Robert Cecil Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin"), known as "Uncle Bob" (whatt??!?!!? :stuck_out_tongue:) and famous also to be the guy that invented the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) "Solid principles").
+In fact an entire new approch to software development has been create by [Robert Cecil Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin"), known as "Uncle Bob" (whatt??!?!!? :stuck_out_tongue:) and famous also to be the guy that invented the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) "Solid principles").
 The name of this new approch to software development is **clean code**.
 So as I promised in [my first post](http://www.fabrizioduroni.it/2017/05/10/about-me.html "about me") on this blog I will publish a series of articles in which I will talk about the foundation of clean code and my personal experiences with it.
-So let's start the discussion with one of the priciples of clean code that impressed me the most: meaningful naming.
+So let's start the discussion with one of the principles of clean code that impressed me the most: meaningful naming.

 ![Uncle bob meaningful names](/assets/images/posts/meaningful-names.jpg "Uncle bob meaningful names")